 Syngrapha borea (Aurivillius, 1890)

 This species can be identified by its dark gray and black forewing with a thin stigma, the small gold spot near the anal angle, yellow and black hindwing, and red-brown tufts on the thorax.
 It is most likely to be confused with Syngrapha orophila, a more widespread and common species in our area with which it flies in British Columbia.
-It tends to be larger with lighter smoother gray forewings with gray at the anal angle, a simple stigma lacking a lateral spur or satellite spot, a gray tufts of scales on the thorax.
+S. orophila tends to be larger with lighter, smoother, gray forewings with gray at the anal angle, a simple stigma lacking a lateral spur or satellite spot, and gray tufts of scales on the thorax.

 This species flies in moist boreal and subalpine conifer forests of spruce and fir.
 It is a common and widespread species at high elevations within the subalpine zone.

 Syngrapha borea is found throughout British Columbia and in the extreme northern portion of the Cascades in Washington.

 Syngrapha occurs in northwestern North America as well as on the west coast of Greenland.
 The western population is distributed from central Alaska, Yukon Territory, and southern Northwest Territories to northern Washington and western Alberta.
 It has not been found along Hudson Bay or on the eastern North American continent.

 No information is presently available regarding larval foodplants of this species, but closely related species feed on dwarf birch (Betula spp.) in the Betulaceae and dwarf huckleberries (Vaccinium spp.) in the Ericaceae.

 The flight period of S. borea is the summer, usually from late June to early August.
 It is both nocturnal and diurnal.
 It is attracted to lights at night.